Simon Poidevin

 Poidevin is one of only four Australian rugby union players, along with David Campese, Michael Lynagh and Nick Farr-Jones, to have won rugby union's Grand Slam, achieved a series victory in New Zealand, and won a Rugby World Cup.

+Poidevin married Robin Fahlstom in 1995 and they have three sons Jean-Luc, Christian and Gabe.

 Early life

-Poidevin was born on 31 October 1958 to Ann (née Hannan) and Paul Poidevin at Goulburn Base Hospital in Goulburn, New South Wales.
+Simon Paul Poidevin was born on 31 October 1958 to Ann (née Hannan) and Paul Poidevin at Goulburn Base Hospital in Goulburn, New South Wales.
 He is the third of five children.
-He has two older siblings, Andrew and Jane, and two younger siblings, Joanne and Lucy.
-Poidevin's surname comes from Pierre Le Poidevin, a French sailor who had been imprisoned by the English in the 1820s, eventually settled in Australia and took an Irish wife.
-Poidevin grew up on a farm called 'Braemar' on Mummell Road, a 360-hectare property outside of Goulburn, where his family raised fat lambs and some cattle.
+His two older siblings are named Andrew and Jane, and his two younger siblings are called Joanne and Lucy.
+Poidevin's surname comes from Pierre Le Poidevin, a French sailor who was imprisoned by the English in the 1820s, but eventually settled in Australia and married an Irish woman.
+Poidevin was raised on a farm titled "Braemar", which is a 360-hectare property located on Mummell Road just outside of Goulburn, New South Wales, on which his family raised fat lambs and cattle.

-Poidevin comes from a family with a history of sporting achievements.
-His grandfather on his mother's side of his family, Les Hannan, was a rugby union player who was selected for the 1908–09 Australia rugby union tour of Britain.
+Poidevin's family has a history containing many sporting achievements.
+His grandfather on his mother's side of his family, Les Hannan, was a rugby union player and obtained selection for the 1908–09 Australia rugby union tour of Britain.
 However, he broke his leg before the team departed from Australia and missed the tour.
 Hannan later fought in World War I in the 1st Light Horse Brigade, where he served as a stretcher bearer.

 Poidevin's father's cousin, Dr Leslie Oswald Poidevin, was an accomplished cricketer, hitting 151 for New South Wales against McLaren's MCC side, and during the 1918–19 season he became the first Australian to score a century at all levels of cricket.
 He later became co-founder of the inter-club cricket competition in Sydney known as the Poidevin-Gray Shield.
 Dr Lesile Oswald Poidevin was also an accomplished tennis player.
 While studying medicine in Great Britain, he won the Swiss tennis championship and also played in the Davis Cup.
 In 1906, he represented Australasia with New Zealander, Anthony Wilding, when they were beaten by the United States at Newport, Wales.
 After this loss, Poidevin traveled to Lancashire to play cricket, where he made a century for his county the following day.
 Dr Leslie Oswald Poidevin's son, Dr Leslie Poidevin, was also an accomplished tennis player who won the singles tennis championship at Sydney University six years in a row between 1932 and 1937.